 4. Take care of yourself!
 We tend to snap and act less thoughtfully when we’re overwhelmed.
 So, take breaks and adopt healthy stress-management strategies (like exercise, journaling, meditation, and deep breathing).

 5. Be a thankful partner.
 It’s easy to take our loved ones for granted.
 When you regularly express your appreciation and gratitude for your partner, you’re investing in the emotional bank account you both share.
 This can keep the negative interactions at bay and foster a stronger healthier bond.

-Are you in an unhealthy relationship with someone and want to learn how you can learn communicate with one another and improve your marriage?
+Are you in an unhealthy relationship with someone and want to learn how you can learn to communicate with one another better and improve your marriage?
 Contact The Marriage Restoration Project to learn more about our intensive marriage counseling retreats.
 We host affordable group retreats throughout the year in Baltimore and New York, and private intensive couples retreats across the country in Los Angeles, CA; Titusville, NJ; Cleveland, OH; and more.